College credit FAQ

 How does my credit transfer?

-Most Registrar or Admission Offices can answer questions about how college credit earned in high school will transfer.
+There also may be times when credit can’t be transferred.
+Talk to the Registrar or Admission Office at your college for questions about how college credit earned in high school will transfer.